Border Patrol Agent

 The stories of American citizens being forced to leave or sell their homes and land because of the flow of illegals/cartel members etc. is heartbreaking.
 So, officialy -no we don't support them, but on a personal level none of us really cared.
 We never had any citizens arrests etc.

-Asked by Quezon about 11 years ago
+Asked by brittany12 over 11 years ago